Did you recently add a puppy to your home?

-The first step is to react each time your puppy bites.
+The first step to stopping puppies from biting is to react each time your puppy bites.
 Puppies play by nipping each other – it’s only natural.
 They do the same when they get overexcited around their owners.

 A puppy doesn’t realize that its bite hurts.
 This is why you need to show them it does.
 When your puppy bites you, you must say “ow,” “no,” or “ouch” in a firm voice.
 Your pup isn’t trying to hurt you, after all, it is just trying to play.
 So if it discovers that its behavior is harmful, it will want to stop biting you.

 The puppy will learn bite inhibition this way.
 After all, it has no idea that this is wrong.

 This is the same principle as when puppies play.
 If a puppy bites another too hard, you will hear a yelp, and that puppy will usually stop playing.
 This is how puppies learn to be gentle with each other.